CyVerse-learning-materials/learning-materials-home/docs/ds/intro.md

 !!!
 Warning

-    When uploading your data to the Data Store, avoid creating and naming files/folders with names containing spaces (e.g., experiment one.fastq) or special characters (e.g., \~ \` ! @ \# \$ % \^ & \*
+    When uploading your data to the Data Store, avoid naming files/folders with names containing spaces (e.g., experiment one.fastq) or special characters (e.g., \~ \` ! @ \# \$ % \^ & \*
     ( ) + = { } \[ \] \| : ; \" \' \< \> , ? /).
 The Apps on the Discovery
-    Environment and most command line apps will typically not tolerate these characters.
-For long file/folder names, we recommend you use underscores in the file name (e.g., experiment_one.fastq).
+    Environment and most command line apps typically will not tolerate these characters.
+For long file/folder names, we recommend you use underscore(s) (e.g., experiment_one.fastq) instead of space(s).

 ------------------------------------------------------------------------